metablockshq/metablocks.world/content/guideChapters/burn-token.md

 By the end of this chapter, you should know be able `burn` tokens from token account.
 The final outcome of this chapter is found [here](https://github.com/metablockshq/spl-token-chapters/tree/main/Chapter%209%20-%20Burn%20Tokens)

+**NOTE: For the demonstration purpose, we will retain only `create_mint` and `transfer_mint` instructions.
+So remove all the instructions and contexts that are not required.**

 ## How to `burn` tokens ?

 We use `burn` instruction from `token_program` to destroy minted tokens.
 Again, only spl_token_mint` authority can perform this action.